thijsdortmann/autobot/README.md

 # AutoBot
 Fully responsive, web technology-based Home Automation Software developed using Node.js, Express.js and Angular.js with Angular Material.
 Uses Arduino with generic el-cheapo transmitter to send commands to KAKU/COCO 433 Mhz switches.
 Can schedule based on sunrise and sunset.

+This project started as a personal learning project for Node.js and Angular.js.
+Large parts of the software will be rewritten in the future.

 ## Compatibility
 Tried and tested with Mac OS X 10.10, Windows 10 and Ubuntu with Arduino Uno.
 Does (currently) not work on Synology, because of issues with the serial library.